toorop/go-bittrex/README.md

 If you try a /account/getdeposithistory you will have a 404

 #### Lack of support
-A 5 days ago i've send an email about RFC compliance problem.
+5 days ago i've send an email about RFC compliance problem.
 No response yet.

 I hope all this problems will be fixed soon.